j3k0/cordova-plugin-purchase/doc/api.md

 The `additionalData` argument can be either:
  - null
+ - object with attributes:
- - object with attribute `oldPurchasedSkus`, a string array with the old subscription to upgrade/downgrade on Android.
+   - `oldSku`, a string with the old subscription to upgrade/downgrade on Android.
 See: [android developer](https://developer.android.com/google/play/billing/billing_reference.html#upgrade-getBuyIntentToReplaceSkus) for more info
- - object with attribute `developerPayload`, string representing the developer payload as described in [billing best practices](https://developer.android.com/google/play/billing/billing_best_practices.html)

 See the ["Purchasing section"](#purchasing) to learn more about the purchase process.